 Whether you are religious or not, Catholic or not, the Vatican is always a must for anyone visiting Rome, and at Christmas more so.
 There are many highlights in the Vatican and landmarks to see, and for Christmas, there are more events and functions.

-Like every year, also in 2022, plenty of singers from different music genres including blues, jazz, pop, rock, gospel, and opera will perform in Rome.
+Like every year, plenty of singers from different music genres including blues, jazz, pop, rock, gospel, and opera will perform in Rome.
 The names of the artists will be released soon by the Vatican.
 If you would like to participate, you can buy the tickets here.
 The proceeds from the concert will fund several charity projects that will be announced soon.

 Check out our Vatican extensive guide to know everything you can visit in the Holy See and how to book the different places, as well as our handy tips about where to book your hotel if you want to stay nearby.